EddieTheEd/Obsidian-Vault/001_Notes/Literature EXtract.md

 Squinting through the moisture in her eyes, Columbia was greeted by the bright, elegant dances of a golden ring's shine, almost entirely submerged in the miry sludge of the lake-shore.
 With precision, she cautiously grabbed the ring, placing it in the palm of her hand.
 It had an ethereal quality, yet felt mundane in Columbia's mind.
 Quaint engravings sullied the grandiose glow of the ring. =="Dance with me, and you will be at peace"==.
 Out of curiosity, she placed the ring on her scrawny fingers.

 Without hesitation, a wave of discomfort engulfed her body, with every organ of her being shrieking in unknown agony.
 Before she could react, a visceral stab of agony blinded her.
-A raw layer of maroon exuded into her vision
+A raw layer of maroon exuded into her vision, as her other sensations dimmed.